Skip to content

 What’s the Pragmatic Middle Ground?

-For most B2B SAP Commerce Cloud projects we see, a pragmatic middle ground works best.
-90% of businesses that migrated e-commerce platforms reported revenue improvements (commercetools, 2024) — but the architecture choice matters less than getting the fundamentals right.
+For most B2B SAP Commerce Cloud projects we see, the middle ground wins.
+90% of businesses that migrated e-commerce platforms reported revenue improvements (commercetools, 2024).
+But the architecture choice matters less than getting the fundamentals right.

 Start integrated.
 Evolve to composable.
-This isn’t a compromise — it’s the approach that delivers value fastest while keeping the option to decompose later.
+This isn’t a compromise.
+It’s the approach that delivers value fastest while keeping the option to decompose later.
 The OCC API layer means you can swap the frontend at any time without touching the commerce engine.
+Prima vista it sounds like kicking the can down the road, but it’s not.
+It’s pragmatic.

-For details on how Spadoom implements SAP Commerce Cloud — including Composable Storefront delivery, B2B scenarios, and integration architecture — see our SAP Commerce Cloud solution page.
+For details on how we implement SAP Commerce Cloud, including Composable Storefront delivery, B2B scenarios, and integration architecture, see our SAP Commerce Cloud solution page.

 How Should You Decide?

 2. Do you need multiple distinct storefronts?
-If yes → composable has a strong case.
+If yes, composable has a solid case.

 5. Can you invest in the long-term maintenance of a custom frontend?
 Composable isn’t a one-time build.
 It’s an ongoing commitment.

-The “fully composable” architecture is genuinely the right answer for some organisations.
+Look, fully composable is genuinely the right answer for some companies.
 But it’s not the default.
-The right architecture is the one that fits your team, timeline, and business model.
+The right architecture is the one that fits your team, your timeline, and your business model.

-Want to discuss which approach fits your organisation?
-We run architecture assessments that evaluate your team, timeline, and requirements — then recommend the approach that delivers value fastest.
+Want to figure out which approach fits your situation?
+We run architecture assessments that evaluate your team, timeline, and requirements, then recommend the approach that delivers value fastest.
 Talk to our commerce architects.

 Frequently Asked Questions